Bundle¶

 Streamlined Deployment¶

-The Bundle eliminates fragmented deployment and validation procedures enabling robust configuration management across multiple Workspaces and cloud environments.
+The Bundle eliminates fragmented deployment and validation procedures, enabling robust configuration management across multiple Workspaces and cloud environments.
+By referencing a Bundle Resource in the Data Product manifest, all related resources are orchestrated and deployed together, ensuring consistency and efficiency across the entire Data Product lifecycle.

 Structure of a Bundle YAML manifest¶